antimatterhorn/yggdrasil/docs/source/core_concepts.rst

 an operator split mode.

 .. note::
-    Nidhoggr does not currently support the use of multiple Field objects with the same internal name.
-If you try to assign two Fields with the same name to a ``Nodelist``, Nidhoggr will raise an error.
+    Yggdrasil does not currently support the use of multiple Field objects with the same internal name.
+If you try to assign two Fields with the same name to a ``Nodelist``, Yggdrasil will raise an error.

-Nidhoggr's primary container for state data is the ``Nodelist`` class.
+Yggdrasil's primary container for state data is the ``Nodelist`` class.
 Fields are assigned to a ``Nodelist`` for containerization of data, for pairing of different Field data into a state, and for state copying.
 Most physics packages will expect a ``Nodelist`` to be passed as a constructor argument to keep track of which state vectors the physics package is intended to evolve.

 .. note::
-    Nidhoggr does not assume any specific Fields (except ``id``) are necessary without a physics package first creating that Field and then assigning it to the ``Nodelist``.
-If you try to access a Field called ``density`` inside a problem without any physics classes that use ``density``, Nidhoggr will raise an error, unless you have manually created that Field yourself within your problem script.
+    Yggdrasil does not assume any specific Fields (except ``id``) are necessary without a physics package first creating that Field and then assigning it to the ``Nodelist``.
+If you try to access a Field called ``density`` inside a problem without any physics classes that use ``density``, Yggdrasil will raise an error, unless you have manually created that Field yourself within your problem script.

 Physics Packages
 --------------------
-Physics packages are the primary computational engines of Nidhoggr.
+Physics packages are the primary computational engines of Yggdrasil.
 With a few exceptions, all physics packages consume a ``NodeList`` and a ``constants`` object at constructor time.
 Hydrodynamics physics packages also require an equation of state (``eos``).
 Physics packages hold onto State vectors of pertinent Fields and prescribe how their derivatives are to be